Sunday, August 16, 2020

 Your financial support and generosity are greatly appreciated and essential for our church ministry and mission.
 Please consider sending your tithes and offerings to Little Falls UMC (139 Main St. Little Falls, NJ 07424).

-Please see below for other announcements and Worship Bulletin!
+Please see below for other announcements!

 Have a good day! & See you on Sunday!

 Called to Praise